South Downs Way, looking toward Beachy Head

 One of my brothers is living in the US these days, and for some unknown reason, greatly misses English scones and jam.
 Fortunately, there’s a fancy National Trust cafe right beside the trail at Birling Gap, and judging by the busloads of pensioners arriving at the same time, scones and jam seemed very likely to be on the menu.

-I can confirm that they were.
+I, and especially he, can confirm that they were.

-For some strange reason the rest of the Sisters seemed somewhat harder to climb after that, but we eventually made it over the last of them and marched on to the final assault on Beachy Head.
 From there, it was all over in a rush: past the pub at the top of the hill, down the steep slope on the other side, and on to the big signpost that marks the end of the South Downs Way.

 And then a couple of hundred yards further, to the Pilot Inn and a very long lunch in the sunshine.
 Mission accomplished!